 Interest in Sanskrit and the Aryan literature, however, was not confined to the Indian archipelago.
-So fired were the American Theosophists with the richness and beauty of Vedic thought that William Quan Judge, then General Secretary of the American Theosophical Society, himself published in 1889 an English translation with masterly interpretation of Patanjali's Yoga Aphorisms; and in 1890 a complete recension in collaboration with Connelly of Wilkins" edition of the Bhagavad-Gitd appeared — two books which were to become standard Theosophical texts for the various Theosophical Societies all over the world.
+So fired were the American Theosophists with the richness and beauty of Vedic thought that William Quan Judge, then General Secretary of the American Theosophical Society, himself published in 1889 an English translation with masterly interpretation of Patanjali's Yoga Aphorisms; and in 1890 a complete recension in collaboration with Connelly of Wilkins' edition of the Bhagavad-Gita appeared — two books which were to become standard Theosophical texts for the various Theosophical Societies all over the world.

 To meet the increasing demand for Sanskrit translations, in February, 1891, Mr. Judge founded the "Oriental Department", issuing monthly a paper devoted exclusively to the sacred scriptures of India, made possible by the combined efforts of Brahman pandits in India and Judge's skilful editorship.
 Under this department Charles Johnston, noted Sanskritist and Fellow of the Theosophical Society, inaugurated Sanskrit Correspondence Courses for the benefit of the American Theosophists.

 Today, nearly seventy years since the foundation of the Theosophical Society in New York in 1875, investigation shows that the Theosophical Society with International Headquarters near Covina, California, has persistently sponsored this revival.
 The stimulus first given has continued, and in 1919 when Theosophical University was established by Katherine Tingley, then leader of the Society, a Chair of Sanskrit was included.
 Under the personal direction of Dr. Gottfried de Purucker, the Sanskrit Department flourished.
-One of his pupils, Judith Tyberg, Professor of Sanskrit and Indie Studies at Theosophical University, Covina, has the distinction of being a leading authority in the field of Sanskrit.
+One of his pupils, Judith Tyberg, Professor of Sanskrit and Indic Studies at Theosophical University, Covina, has the distinction of being a leading authority in the field of Sanskrit.
 Besides the regular courses in Sanskrit grammar, advanced courses in Upanishads, Brahmanas, the Bhagavad-Gita, as well as Vedic Sanskrit are given.

 In 1936 Theosophical University Press, with the aid of Geoffrey A. Barborka, chief linotype operator, successfully collaborated with technical experts in the Mergenthaler Linotype Company to perfect a system of Sanskrit composition whereby the Devanagari characters could be set upon the linotype, an achievement which placed Theosophical University Press then as the only publishing house in the United States able to set up the Sanskrit characters on the linotype.